CHQM-FM

 CHQM-FM (103.5 FM) is a Canadian radio station in Vancouver, British Columbia.
 It broadcasts with an effective radiated power of 100,000 watts from a transmitter on Mount Seymour and airs an adult contemporary format.
-It is western Canada's oldest and one of the most-listened-to commercial FM stations in Vancouver along with sister station CFBT-FM.
 It is owned by Bell Media.
 CHQM's studio is located at 750 Burrard Street in Downtown Vancouver.

-CHQM is now the largest adult contemporary station in Canada not locally owned, having overtaken from Montreal's CFQR-FM in February 2011 after that station switched ownership from Toronto's Corus Entertainment to Montreal's Cogeco.

-CHQM-FM is currently the most-listened-to radio station in Vancouver with a 12.4% share, according to BBM's Winter report.

 The station is carried on Shaw Direct channel 509, and also carried on Telus Optik TV channel 7025.